What happens during an exam - Section contents

 Learn what to expect on exam day from exam rules to how to get help.

-Even if you’re in your third year of your degree, exams are nerve-wracking at best, and it is hard to remember everything you are expected to do on exam day.
-You need to be aware of exam rules ahead of time so that you don’t get penalised for academic misconduct.
+No matter how much of your degree you’ve completed, exams can be very stressful, and it is hard to remember everything you are expected to do on exam day.
+It’s important to be aware of exam rules ahead of time so that you feel prepared on the day and you don’t get penalised for academic misconduct.

 To help you out, check out our timeline that steps out everything that happens during an exam, from the time you arrive at the venue up until the end of the exam.